machal/cssmine-content/nastroje-browsersync.md

 connected devices.

-If you modify a CSS or HTML file, you will se the changes in a browser… you guessed it... without a page reload.
+If you modify a CSS or HTML file, you will se the changes in a browser… you guessed it... without the page reload.
 But most of us are familiar with this anyway.

 You can also display a local version of your website in a mobile browser.